 Pat is always willing to speak at organizations about animal behavior, training, and responsible dog ownership, including dog and children safety.

 When time allows Pat attends workshops and seminars by some of the leading dog trainers and behaviorists in the world.
 A highlight was attending the World Summit TAGteach symposium in Verona, Italy in 2015.

 Sadly, Pat lost her 2 best friends, Lily and Dallas in 2016.
-She now shares her home with 2 young energized Golden Retrievesr, Charlie and Baxter.
-She hopes that they will someday become therapy dogs.
+She now shares her home with 2 sweet Golden Retrievers, Charlie and Baxter.
+Charlie received her therapy dog certification in September 2021.

 I received my dog training certification through the Council of Certified Professional Dog Trainers (CCPDT) in 2018.
 I am a member of the Association of Professional Dog Trainers (APDT), and an AKC Canine Good Citizen Evaluator.

 My training journey began at Hole in the Wall Dog Training Academy in January 2013 with my 4 year old black lab Sassy.
 The more we trained together the more we loved it!
 Through CGC (Canine Good Citizen), Love on a Leash Therapy dog program, R.E.A.D (Reading Education Assistance Dog), AKC Trick titles, Rally, Agility and Nose Work classes the more fun we had and the stronger our bond and relationship became.
 Sadly I lost her to cancer in 2018 but it was through her I discovered my passion for working with other people and their dogs.
 I saw how positive reinforcement and reward based training results in better, more trusting relationship.

 I brought Thelma Lou a sweet labradoodle into my life as a puppy in 2018.